mouhcine1981/mouhcine1981.github.io/_posts/2021-12-01-your-new-blog-post.md

 # Where does the Wilmington economy stand?
 1. According to data from the Current Employment Survey (CES), the Wilmington Metropolitan area had 135,000 Wage and Salary jobs as of October, 2021.
 This means it has 7,100 or 5.6% more jobs than the same month in 2020.
-Given the significant labor market disruptions that occured as a result of the pandemic, we also compare the current level of Wage and Salary jobs to the same month in 2019 and find that it is 1,500 or 1.1% higher indicating that unlike many parts of the state and the country it has exceeded its pre-pandemic employement levels.
+Given the significant labor market disruptions that occured as a result of the pandemic, we also compare the current level of Wage and Salary jobs to the same month in 2019 and find that it is 1,500 or 1.1% higher indicating that unlike many parts of the state and the country it has exceeded its pre-pandemic employment levels.

 2. The labor force has 4,400 or 2.9% more individuals than the same month last year and 1,584 or 1% more than the pre-pandemic level in 2019.
 The state of North Carolina's labor force participation rate, on the other hand, as of November 2021 is still 3.6% below the November 2019 level.